smoge/FreakScheme/README.md

 following the original insights of Adam Wespiser, and his legendary "Write You A Scheme, Version 2.0."

+Eventually, I will use the experience of this project for more specific projects.

+## Inspiration

+> Feelin´ like a freak on a leash
+> Feeling like I have no release
+>
+>

+The project draws its inspiration from the insightful work of Adam Wespiser, who penned "Write You A Scheme, Version 2.0".
+His work serves as a guiding light for this project.

 ## 📜 The Sacred Scrolls